Rational Emotive Behavior Therapy (REBT)

 Another significant element with which I assist clients relates to unconditional self-acceptance.
 As soon as we place rigid conditions on acceptance, we will disturb ourselves when we, others, or life violates our standards.

-We accept ourselves as fallible human beings while challenging the many ways in which we disturb ourselves with maladaptive cognitions (B).
-After all, we are not our thoughts (B).
+We accept ourselves as fallible human beings while challenging the many ways in which we disturb ourselves with maladaptive Beliefs.
+After all, we are not our thoughts or attitudes (B).
+These internal scripts can be invalidated.

 Suppose you understand that one day you will die, even if you practice safe and defensive driving skills.
 Maybe you even realize that with the limited time you have available, fulfilling purpose and meaning as an anecdote to suffering is worthwhile.